 - Battery charges: These charges often fall under “menacing” offenses, which are threats that put another person in fear of imminent harm.
 Menacing charges are typically misdemeanors, but they can become felonies when a deadly weapon is involved.

 Know the Consequences of an Assault Conviction

-If the people involved in an assault offense are in an intimate relationship, charges in the case will be enhanced to domestic violence.
+If the people involved in an assault offense are either currently or formerly in an intimate relationship, charges in the case will be enhanced to domestic violence.
 This “sentencing enhancer” requires the accused to undergo a domestic violence evaluation and attend classes or psychological treatment as recommended by the evaluation.

-My number one job as your attorney is to defend you against the charges made by your accuser.
+My number one job as your assault & battery defense lawyer is to defend you against the charges made by your accuser.
 This process starts the moment you contact me and accept my offer to represent you.
 First, I will determine if the district attorney has enough evidence to support the charges against you and ultimately obtain a conviction.
 I will also make sure that the evidence was not gathered illegally and that none of your rights were infringed upon in the process of the investigation.

 Many times, the case can be dismissed due to evidentiary defects, or a deal can be struck between the prosecutor and the accused.
 The decision to take your case before a jury is one we will make together after we have thoroughly analyzed the evidence.
 If you choose to make a deal, I will make sure you are aware of the long-term consequences of any plea agreement before you accept one.

 Additional Practice Areas We Serve